Edga380/edga380/README.md

 <img src="https://github.com/Edga380/edga380/blob/main/assets/codeguybg.png" alt="Guy sitting in front of the computer" width="100%"/>

-I'm a software developer currently enrolled in the Founders And Coders bootcamp.
-My focus is on honing my skills in JavaScript, HTML, CSS, Node.js, and more to build awesome web applications.
+A passionate and dedicated software developer, I possess the skills and knowledge required to ensure the success of your projects.
+My focus lies in refining my expertise in JavaScript, HTML, CSS, Node.js, and other technologies to craft exceptional web applications.

 ## 🚀 Skills